FCC Gives the Green Light to LTE-U: Move Over Wi-Fi

 While Wi-Fi and LTE-U will "coexist," the actual impact on private Wi-Fi networks remains to be seen.
 The coexistence strategies depend on Wi-Fi and LTE-U devices potentially taking turns using the same channel, which would most certainly have an impact on Wi-Fi network throughput.
 However, that channel sharing would be a last resort as the LTE devices would look to the carrier's licensed channels first, then unused 5-GHz Channels, and finally shared channels.

-This is indeed a big, if somewhat ironic, win for the mobile operators.
 Big, in that the carriers now have access to hundreds of megahertz of unlicensed spectrum they don't have to pay for.
 Ironic, as the mobile operators had formerly looked disparagingly on unlicensed spectrum and touted the benefits of owning licensed spectrum that was guaranteed to be free of interference.

 However, mobile data traffic continues to grow, and in this highly competitive market, Verizon and AT&T have now reintroduced "unlimited" data plans.
 Unlimited is in quotes because there are always limits in one way or another, generally in the form of speed reductions once a defined usage threshold has been passed.